5up3rc/nfr/README.md

 Upon installation, test NFR as follows:
 ```
 # nfr --help
-Network Flight Recorder (NFR) is an application which captures DNS requests and
+Network Flight Recorder (NFR) is an application which captures network traffic
-provides deep analysis and alerting of suspicious events, identifying gaps in
+and provides deep analysis and alerting of suspicious events, identifying gaps
-your security controls and highlighting targeted attacks and policy violations.
+in your security controls and highlighting targeted attacks and policy violations.

 Usage:
   nfr [command] [argument]